-A garden leave agreement will be fully enforceable provided that:
+A garden leave agreement (those where an employer provides a worker their salary and benefits for a period of time without requiring them to perform any work in return for not accepting employment elsewhere) will be fully enforceable provided that:

-- 1. The employee is advised, in writing, of the right to seek counsel prior to executing the agreement and has at least seven days to review the agreement before execution; - 2.
-The employee and employer agree to provide up to four years advance, express notice before terminating employment (e.g., the "notice period"); - 3.
-The employer agrees to pay the employee their regular base salary and benefits for the duration of the notice period; - 4.
-The employee acknowledges, in writing, that in the course of their employment, the employee will receive confidential information or information about customer relationships; - 5.
-The garden leave provisions provide that: - After the first 90 days of the notice period, the covered employee does not have to provide services to the covered employer; - The covered employee may engage in nonwork activities at any time, including during normal business hours, during the remainder of the notice period; and - The covered employee may, with the permission of the covered employer, work for another employer while still employed by the covered employer during the remainder of the notice period.
+1. The employee is advised, in writing, of the right to seek counsel prior to executing the agreement and has at least seven days to review the agreement before execution;

+2. The employee and employer agree to provide up to four years advance, express notice before terminating employment (e.g., the "notice period");

+3. The employer agrees to pay the employee their regular base salary and benefits for the duration of the notice period;

+4. The employee acknowledges, in writing, that in the course of their employment, the employee will receive confidential information or information about customer relationships;

+5. The garden leave provisions provide that:

+a.
+After the first 90 days of the notice period, the covered employee does not have to provide services to the covered employer;

+b.
+The covered employee may engage in nonwork activities at any time, including during normal business hours, during the remainder of the notice period; and c.
+The covered employee may, with the permission of the covered employer, work for another employer while still employed by the covered employer during the remainder of the notice period.